mtumilowicz/scala-http4s-zio-doobie-workshop/README.md

         * used for legacy code which not only throws exceptions, but also blocks the current thread
         * example: synchronous socket/file reads
         * `Blocking`: thread pool that can be used for performing blocking operations
+            * by default, ZIO is asynchronous and all effects will be executed on a default primary thread pool which is optimized for asynchronous operations
     * `ZIO.foreachPar(ids)(getUserById)`
         * automatically interrupt others if one fails
     * `getDataFromEastCoast.race(getDataFromWestCoast)`